yinfff224/BiSF-Net/README.md

 </p>

 ## Requirements
 Please install the corresponding libraries according to the versions listed below.
+For other detailed versions, refer to requirements.txt.
 - python==3.8.20
 - torch==2.2.0
 - torchvision==0.17.0